HirokiHamaguchi/latexlint/README.md

 #### 3. Follow the instructions

-If you choose `string`, we detect input itself.
+If you choose `string`, we detect the input itself.
 If you choose `Regex`, we detect the pattern using Regex.

 Then, you can define your own rule.